-For Jasperse’s two-act evening — the first half couched in black, the second dazzlingly reversed-out in white (this itself a neat reversal of Swan Lake’s white-then-black color schema) — the open-sided box well accommodated his sexy, taunting and provocative quartet for two men and two women.
+For Jasperse’s two-act evening — the first half couched in black, the second dazzlingly reversed-out in white — an open-sided box well accommodated his sexy, taunting and provocative quartet for two men and two women.
+The quartet’s great cut bodies pour forth their Made-in-New-York dance technique.

-Jasperse’s work rolls out at a pretty unhurried pace — it’s full of posing, slow-motion, freeze-frame, fade-ins-and-outs much like a challenging art film.
-It tours through the choreographer’s eclectic sensibility with audience-friendly touchstones like marvelous scenic and costume design, kooky cinematic scoring which is later trumped by live-on-stage chamber music, and the quartet’s great cut bodies pouring forth Made-in-New-York dance technique.
+Jasperse rolls his work at an unhurried pace — it’s full of posing, slow-motion, freeze-frame, fade-ins-and-outs much like a challenging art film.
+The choreographer’s eclectic sensibility includes audience-friendly touchstones like marvelous scenic and costume design, kooky cinematic scoring, which is later trumped by live-on-stage chamber music.

 Viewers of all sexes will admire the languid voguing of Jasperse’s excellent women, Eleanor Hullihan and Erin Cornell, both fabulous lady dancers who pretty much carry the show.